asasincreedmc/odin-landing-page/README.md

 # the-odin-project-landing-page
-Photo by Jay Ruzesky on Unsplash
+Photo by Wesley Pribadi on Unsplash